jbakse/site_builder/content/random/index.md

 We use the word *random* to mean an assortment of related ideas.
 Depending on context we might mean unplanned, unexpected, unpatterned, uncontrolled, or unpredictable.
 Random values are a staple of procedural generation systems, often used as the main source of variety.

 Artists began working with randomness and chance long before the invention of computers.
-Then, as now, artists had to decide how much control to maintain within a piece, and what aspects of each piece to leave to chance.
+Then, as now, artists had to decide what aspects to control within a piece, and what aspects to leave to chance.

 The 18th-century composition *Instructions for the composition of as many waltzes as one desires with two dice, without understanding anything about music or composition*, [which may have been written](https://en.wikipedia.org/wiki/Musikalisches_W%C3%BCrfelspiel) by Mozart, uses chance to select and sequence pre-composed musical phrases.
 By placing rules on selection and ordering of the phrases, the system ensures that each variation makes musical sense.